| Feature | Slyce Spend-to-own, flat $9.99/mo | Bumped Defunct — loyalty-investing pioneer |

 What Slyce is

 Slyce is a spend-to-own app.
 You author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
 There's no brand-partner enrollment requirement.
 Any supported public company can be the target of a rule, regardless of whether the brand has an agreement with Slyce.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[2]; you can look up any adviser on IAPD[3].
-Customer accounts are SIPC-covered[4].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.
+Your shares are held in your name at a SIPC-member broker[2].

-Slyce's revenue comes from payment-network rebates — interchange-related economics — not from brand-partner agreements.
+Slyce's revenue comes from that flat user subscription — not from brand-partner agreements.
 That's structurally different from Bumped's model and removes the partner-enrollment constraint that limited Bumped's coverage.

 How the mechanics differ